 Manning Company has the following items: write-down of inventories, $360,000; loss on disposal of Sports Division, $555,000; and loss due to strike, $339,000.
 Ignoring income taxes, what total amount should Manning Company report as extraordinary losses?

-a. $ -0-.
+a. $ -0-. b. $555,000. c. $699,000. d. $894,000.

 Dole Company, with an applicable income tax rate of 30%, reported net income of $350,000.
 Included in income for the period was an extraordinary loss from flood damage of $50,000 before deducting the related tax effect.
 The company's income before income taxes and extraordinary items was